Customer small business financing solutions delivered through a single, online application.

-The basics: Loan amounts range between $5,000-2,000,000 and terms range between 1-5 years.
-To qualify for a term loan, you’ll need to have a profitable business that has been established for at least 2 years.
+With business term loans, amounts range between $5,000 and $2,000,000, and terms range between one and five years.
+To qualify for a term loan, you’ll need to have a profitable business that has been established for at least two years.
 And when you apply through Lendio, you can typically gain access to the funds in as little as 24 hours after approval.

 Because the term loan is flexible, you can use it for just about any business need.
-Leverage a term loan to:
+You can leverage a term loan to:

-Business term loans can be for any amount between $5,000 and $2,000,000.
-The amount you qualify for will be decided by your revenue, time in business, and credit history, among other factors.
+Business term loans typically range from $5,000 to $2,000,000.
+The amount you qualify for will depend on your revenue, time in business, and credit history, in addition to other factors.

 The interest rate is largely based on your credit history.
-If you have excellent credit, your interest rate can be as low as 6%.
-If you have some derogatory marks in your credit history, you can often still qualify for a business term loan, but you’ll likely end up with a higher interest rate.
+If you have excellent credit, your interest rate can be as low as 9%.
+If you have some negative marks on your credit history, you can often still qualify for a business term loan, but you’ll likely end up with a higher interest rate.

-The terms for this type of loan are typically 1–5 years.
+The terms for this type of loan are typically between one and five years.